-The Global Conference for #DesignOps, #UI Design, #UX Desgin and Digital Transformation Conference
+The International and Global Conference for #DesignOps, #UI Design, #UX Desgin and Digital Transformation Conference

 Thomas Weis Chief Experience Officer BOLD BRAINS AG